learnbymakingwales/learnbymakingwales.github.io/en/updates/_posts/2022-12-23-week-eleven.md

 All our code is available on [GitHub](https://github.com/orgs/learnbymakingwales/repositories).

 If you’d like to get in touch or you’d like to get updates by email, drop us a message at [hello@learnbymaking.wales](mailTo:hello@learnbymaking.wales)

-## Get involved
-All our code is available on [GitHub](https://github.com/orgs/learnbymakingwales/repositories).

-If you’d like to get in touch or you’d like to get updates by email, drop us a message at [hello@learnbymaking.wales](mailTo:hello@learnbymaking.wales)